 On September 29, 2021, FFP submitted the results of the historic structures study to the Oregon SHPO and Washington SHPO and requested concurrence on its recommendations of no adverse effect to historic structures.
-In letters dated October 29, 2021, and September 30, 2021 (both filed January 25, 2022) respectively, the Oregon SHPO and Washington SHPO concurred with these recommendations.
+In letters dated September 30, 2021 and October 29, 2021, and (both filed by FFP on January 25, 2022) respectively, the Washington SHPO and Oregon SHPO concurred with these recommendations.